 On April 10, 2015, Asterias entered into an at-the-market (ATM) Sales Agreement with MLV & Co., which is now owned by B. Riley FBR, Inc., pursuant to which Asterias may sell up to a maximum of \$20.0 million of its common stock from time to time through the Sales Agent under Asterias' previously filed and currently effective shelf registration statement on Form S-3 (File No. 333-200745).
 On March 28, 2017, Asterias entered into an amendment to this Sales Agreement.
 Under the Sales Agreement, as amended, Asterias may issue and sell shares of its Series A common stock having an aggregate offering price of up to an additional \$25.0 million.
 During the fiscal year ended December 31, 2017, Asterias raised approximately \$8.0 million in gross proceeds under the ATM from the sale of 2,005,784 shares of its common stock at a weighted average price of \$3.99.
-During the fiscal year ended December 31, 2016, Asterias raised approximately \$8.0 million in gross proceeds under the ATM from the sale of 1,811,522 shares of its common stock at a weighted average price of 685,465 shares of its common stock at a weighted average price of \$8.41 per share.
-During the fiscal year ended December 31, 2015, Asterias raised approximately \$4.8 million in gross proceeds from the sale of 685,465 shares of its common stock at a weighted average price of \$1,2017, up to approximately \$22.7 million of shares of Asterias common stock are available for issuance and sale pursuant to the terms of the ATM Sales Agreement.
+During the fiscal year ended December 31, 2016, Asterias raised approximately \$8.0 million in gross proceeds under the ATM from the sale of 1,811,522 shares of its common stock at a weighted average price of \$4.41 per share.
+During the fiscal year ended December 31, 2015, Asterias raised approximately \$4.8 million in gross proceeds from the sale of 685,465 shares of its common stock at a weighted average price of \$4.41 per share.
+During the fiscal year ended December 31, 2017, up to approximately \$22.7 million of shares of Asterias common stock are available for issuance and sale pursuant to the terms of the ATM Sales Agreement.